NikBurks/Coding_Samples/README.md

 # Coding_Samples
-A small selection of coding samples
+A small selection of coding samples.
+Full information is contained within the README file inside the .zip